suasuasuasuasua/cs-tips/setup/README.md

 For Windows users, like myself, there is a workaround to use Linux without [dual booting](https://www.freecodecamp.org/news/how-to-dual-boot-any-linux-distribution-with-windows/), unless you want to. [^1]

-[wsl](https://docs.microsoft.com/en-us/windows/wsl/install) is Windows' way of allowing us to run Linux alongside Windows. `wsl` is known as a **virtual machine** [^2]
+[wsl](https://docs.microsoft.com/en-us/windows/wsl/install) is Microsoft's way of allowing us to run Linux alongside Windows. `wsl` is known as a **virtual machine**. [^2] Virtualization is software that allows you to *emulate* computers inside your real computer.
+You know how people sometimes emulate [Nintendo systems](https://yuzu-emu.org/)?
+[Same idea](https://www.reddit.com/r/explainlikeimfive/comments/tnv4ww/comment/i23ifs7/?utm_source=share&utm_medium=web2x&context=3).

 Here are the highlights:

 - You can use your Windows machine as normal
 - You don't have to learn a new operating system or graphical interface (_whew_)
-- All of your work in `wsl` is **sandboxed**, meaning that if you mess something up really badly, you can delete and reinstall a fresh version in minutes
+- All of your work in `wsl` is **sandboxed**, meaning that if you mess something up badly, you can delete and reinstall a fresh version in minutes
   - Imagine resetting your Windows machine (which takes hours) every time you messed up
   - Along this line, you can delete `wsl` altogether if you decide you're done with programming; no need to reformat your SSD